slothy-optimizer/slothy/README.md

 For example, the [SLOTHY paper](https://eprint.iacr.org/2022/1303) discusses the NTTs underlying ML-KEM and ML-DSA for Cortex-{A55, A72, M55, M85}, the FFT for Cortex-{M55,M85}, and the X25519 scalar multiplication for Cortex-A55.
 You find the clean and optimized source code for those examples in [`paper/`](paper).

-## Setup
+## Installation

+### Requirements

+SLOTHY has been successfully used on

+- Ubuntu-21.10 and up (64-bit),
+- macOS Monterey 12.6 and up.

+There appear to be issues using SLOTHY on Raspbian, but generally SLOTHY is expected to work in most Linux environments.
+Please file an [Issue](https://github.com/slothy-optimizer/slothy/issues) if you have trouble building or using SLOTHY.

+SLOTHY requires Python >= 3.10.
+See [requirements.txt](requirements.txt) for package requirements, and install via `pip install -r requirements.txt`.

 ### Docker

-A dockerfile for an Ubuntu-22.10 based Docker image with all dependencies of SLOTHY setup can be found in [paper/artifact/slothy.dockerfile](paper/artifact/slothy.dockerfile).
+A dockerfile for an Ubuntu-22.10 based Docker image with all dependencies of SLOTHY and the PQMX+PQAX test environments setup can be found in [paper/artifact/slothy.dockerfile](paper/artifact/slothy.Dockerfile).
 See [paper/artifact/README.md](paper/artifact/README.md) for instructions.

-### Manual
+### Manual OR-Tools build

-SLOTHY relies on [Google OR-Tools](https://developers.google.com/optimization) as the underlying constraint solver.
-You need at least v9.3, and this repository by default uses v9.7.
-Unless you already have a working installation, you can clone Google OR-Tools as a submodule of this repository and build from scratch, e.g. as follows:
+SLOTHY's primary dependency is [Google OR-Tools](https://developers.google.com/optimization) as the underlying constraint solver.
+Alternative to installing it from the Python package index, you can clone it as a submodule of this repository and build from scratch, as follows:

 ```
 % git submodule init